Reforms meet fairness concerns in school and college admissions: Introduction

-In 2009, the Chicago authorities implemented a similar reform in their Selective High School admission system.
-They replaced the so-called Boston mechanism that used the first-preference-first principle for each school, arguing that, due to this principle \textit{``high-scoring kids were being rejected simply because of the order in which they listed their college prep preferences''} \citep{pathak2013}.
-The same Boston mechanism has also been used for college admissions in several provinces in China.
-It raised similar complaints.
+In 2009, Chicago education authorities reformed their Selective High School admission system.
+They replaced the so-called Boston mechanism that used the first-preference-first principle for each school, arguing that, due to this principle \textit{``high-scoring kids were being rejected simply because of the order in which they listed their [schools] preferences''} \citep{pathak2013}.
+The same Boston mechanism has also been used for college admissions in several provinces in China, and it raised similar complaints.
 For example, one parent said: \textit{``My child has been among the best students in his school and school district.
 He achieved a score of 632 in the college entrance exam last year.
 Unfortunately, he was not accepted by his first choice.
 After his first choice rejected him, his second and third choices were already full.
 My child had no choice but to repeat his senior year''} \citep{chenandkesten2017a,nie2007game}.
 In 2003, more than 3 million students, representing half of the annual intake, were matched to significantly worse colleges than what their grades allowed \citep{wu2020matching}.

-These examples illustrate an unfairness issue with the old mechanisms: they can induce a matching with a so-called \textit{blocking student}, that is, a student who prefers a school over her matching while at least one seat at this school has been assigned to a student with a lower priority (or even left empty).
-The blocking student desires and deserves this seat, yet she has not been assigned to it.
-A matching with no blocking student is called \textit{stable} and is viewed as a fair outcome as they eliminate ``justified envy" \citep{abdul2003}.\footnote{In general, the relation between stability and fairness is more nuanced, see \cite{romm2020stability}.}
+These examples illustrate unfairness concerns with the old mechanisms: they can induce a matching with a so-called \textit{blocking student}, that is, a student who missed a school while at least one seat at that school has been assigned to a student with a lower grade or priority or even left empty.
+The blocking student is entitled to this seat, yet she has not been assigned to it.
+It is important to note that we define the concept of fairness concerning true preferences and not reported preferences.
+A matching with no blocking student is \textit{stable} and is viewed as a fair outcome as it eliminates \enquote{justified envy}, a situation in which a student prefers a school that is assigned to another student with lower admission priority \citep{abdul2003}.\footnote{In general, the relation between stability and fairness is more nuanced, see \cite{romm2020stability}.} \cite{galeandshapley} show that for any instance there is a student-optimal stable matching, a matching that every student finds at least as good as any other stable matching.
+This stable matching can be reached by the student-proposing deferred acceptance algorithm by \cite{galeandshapley}.
+We refer to it as Gale-Shapley mechanism.